francescarpi/buffon.nvim/README.md

 }
 ```

-To do this, you only have to assign the string "false" in the configuration.
+To do this, you only have to assign the string "false" or leave it blank in the configuration.
 For example:

 ```lua